 Pre-requisites: Minimum grade of C- in MSP 2701.

 This OwlSports Update capstone class is a specialized course for students interested in a career in the writing, producing, and directing of sports programming.
-The class will be structured in a similar fashion to Temple Update or Comcast SportsNet's Sportsnite.
-Students will create a weekly 30-minute sportscast aimed at informing viewers of important sports news, with an emphasis on the local professional and college teams, including Temple athletics.
-This is an intensive hands-on production course where students will experience the real-world feel of a real sports programming environment that includes researching, writing and reporting, shooting, editing, producing and directing.
+The class will be structured in a similar fashion to Temple Update or Comcast SportsNet's SportsNite.
+Students will create weekly 30-minute sportscasts aimed at informing viewers of important sports news, with an emphasis on Temple athletics.
+This is an intensive hands-on production course where students will experience the professional feel of a real sports programming environment that includes researching, writing and reporting, shooting, editing, producing and directing.
 Students will learn, firsthand, the realities of enterprising their own stories, working a locker room, handling deadline pressure and writing in a clear and unique style specifically required to communicate effectively in the sports world.
 NOTE: This course requires instructor permission to register.
-Students should contact the instructor directly via email, and then, if approved to register, forward that approval to msp@temple.edu at which point the MSP department will register you and send you a confirmation.
+Students should contact the instructor directly via email, and then, if approved to register, the professor will coordinate with the advising office to register the student.
+Prior to Fall 2025, this course was titled "Sports Production Practicum."

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.